 The Florida Municipal Power Agency (FMPA or the Agency) is a project-oriented, joint-action agency.
 There are currently 31 Members of FMPA - each a municipal electric utility - located throughout the State of Florida.
 As a joint-action agency, FMPA facilitates opportunities for FMPA Members to participate in power supply projects developed by third-party Florida utilities and other power producers.
 For example, FMPA facilitated the participation of 15 FMPA Members in an 8.8 percent undivided ownership interest in the St. Lucie Nuclear Power Plant Unit No. 2, developed by Florida Power & Light Company (FPL).
-FMPA's direct responsibility for power supply is with the All-Requirements Power Supply Project (the ARP), where the Agency has committed to planning for and supplying all of the power requirements of 13 of 15 ARP Participants.
+FMPA's direct responsibility for power supply is with the All-Requirements Power Supply Project (the ARP) where the Agency has committed to planning for and supplying all of the power requirements of 12 ARP Participants and a Contract Rate of Delivery for one (1) ARP Participant.
 FMPA's TYSP is focused on the resources of, and planning for, the ARP.

-The total summer capacity of ARP resources for the year 2014 is 1,666 MW.
+The total summer capacity of ARP resources for the year 2015 is 1,665 MW.
 This capacity is comprised of ARP Participant-owned resources, ARP Participant entitlements and ownership shares in nuclear, coal and gas-fired power plants located in the State of Florida, ARP owned resources and ownership shares in coal and gas-fired power plants located in the State of Florida, and power purchase agreements, and are summarized below in Table ES-1.

-Table ES-1 FMPA ARP Summer 2014 Capacity Resources
+Table ES-1 FMPA ARP Summer 2015 Capacity Resources